quisquous/cactbot/README.md

 This module provides a visual timeline of upcoming events in a fight, as well as text and audio notifications to help increase raid awareness.
-Text and sound alerts can be based on the fight timeline, or come from log events that occur in the game.
+Text and sound alerts can be based on the fight timeline, or come from log messages that occur in the game.
 The module is designed to look and feel similar to the [BigWigs Bossmods](https://mods.curse.com/addons/wow/big-wigs) addon for World of Warcraft.